Veriqloud/kiwi_doc/general-doc/src/hardware-testing.md

 - soldering lab
 - optical fibers and attenuators

+## Build the hardware boxes

+Some pictures for instructions

 ## Electronics testing
 This procedure is for individual test, on single node
 1. Prepare XEM8310 (written in FPGA programming Chapter)